Baddum/Model418/README.md

 Features
 --------

-For now, Model418 supports only *File system* storage with the following encoding:
+For now, Model418 supports only the following storage:

+ * File System:
- * Yaml (default), JSON, Text and Markdown.
+    - Encoding: in Yaml (default), JSON, Text or Markdown
+    - Subfile: Write the data of an attribute in another file
+    - Multi folders: Use multiple folders, like plugins folder
+ * Session System

 [&uarr; top](#readme)